cloudblog004/fantasticfoodies/content/en/posts/3131-easiest-way-to-make-award-winning-pesto-chicken-avocado-warm-salad.md

 1. Mix cubes with pesto sauce
 1. Ready to serve and ENJOY!

 To amp up this salad and make it even more summertime flavorful - grill the.
-Grilled pesto chicken, fresh avocado &amp; cherry tomatoes top this healthy, easy, gluten free salad recipe.
+Grilled pesto chicken, fresh avocado & cherry tomatoes top this healthy, easy, gluten free salad recipe.
 It&#39;s delicious as an entree or side dish and it&#39;s perfect for meal prep!
 Today&#39;s post is sponsored by my friends at California Avocados!
 I love topping a delicious bowl of greens with flavorful grilled.

 So that is going to wrap this up for this exceptional food pesto chicken avocado warm salad recipe.
 Thank you very much for your time.
 I am sure that you will make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!